What are the minimum system requirements for running Citrix Hypervisor?

 Do Citrix Hypervisor virtual networks pass all network traffic to all VMs?

 No. Citrix Hypervisor uses Open vSwitch (OVS), which acts as a Layer 2 switch.
 A VM only sees traffic for that VM.
-Additionally, the multitenancy support in Citrix Hypervisor enables increased levels of isolation and security.
+Also, the multitenancy support in Citrix Hypervisor enables increased levels of isolation and security.

 Do the virtual network interfaces and networks support promiscuous mode?